aarepuu/citizensemakers/README.md

 3. Run `mongod` in a separate shell to keep an instance of the MongoDB Daemon running

+4. Modify local.env.sample.js config with your settings

-4. Run `gulp serve` to start the development server.
+5. Run `gulp serve` to start the development server.
 It should automatically open the client in your browser when ready.

-## Build & development
+## Build and development

 Run `gulp build` for building and `gulp serve` for preview.